elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_03.md

 ## 3.2 Hosting and delivery

 When it comes to hosting and delivering training materials in line with FAIR principles, there are several tools and platforms that can help ensure your content is well-organized and accessible.
-Hosting your materials can involve cloud-based platforms like **G Suite** or **Nextcloud**, which are ideal for collaboration and real-time editing.
+Hosting your materials can involve cloud-based platforms like [**Google workspace**](https://workspace.google.com) or [**Nextcloud**](https://nextcloud.com), which are ideal for collaboration and real-time editing.
 These platforms allow users to store documents, presentations, and other data in one place, making it easier for teams to work together on developing training materials.

-For more technical users, **GitHub** offers a robust version control system that allows for collaborative development and easy sharing of materials.
+For more technical users, [**GitHub**](https://github.com) offers a robust version control system that allows for collaborative development and easy sharing of materials.
 This platform is particularly useful for archiving content, as it keeps a history of all changes made, ensuring that different versions of the materials are available for future use or review.

-On the delivery side, a **Learning Management System (LMS)** is a common platform.
-Popular LMS platforms like **Moodle**, **Canvas**, and **OpenEDX** help trainers manage and deliver content to students, track learner progress, and create a more engaging learning experience.
-For those who prefer an open, web-based approach, **GitHub Pages** allows you to turn a GitHub repository into a simple website, making it a lightweight yet flexible solution for course delivery.
+To deliver training materials effectively, many educators rely on a **Learning Management System (LMS)**.
+Popular LMS platforms like [**Moodle**](https://moodle.org), [**Canvas**](https://www.instructure.com/canvas), and [**OpenEDX**](https://openedx.org) help trainers manage and deliver content to students, track learner progress, and create a more engaging learning experience.
+For those who prefer an open, web-based approach, [**GitHub Pages**](https://docs.github.com/en/pages) allows you to turn a GitHub repository into a simple website, making it a lightweight yet flexible solution for course delivery.

 ### The training life cycle

 Training materials go through several phases in their lifecycle: development, delivery, sharing, and archiving.
 In the **development** phase, tools like G Suite or GitHub allow for collaborative creation of content.
 Once the materials are ready, they move into the **delivery phase**, where LMS platforms or GitHub Pages are used to distribute them to learners.
-The **sharing** phase ensures that materials are made publicly available, often through platforms like Zenodo, GitHub, or even a public LMS site.
+The **sharing** phase ensures that materials are made publicly available, ideally according to FAIR principles, through platforms like Zenodo, GitHub, or even a public LMS site.
 Finally, in the **archiving** phase, content is stored for future use, ensuring it remains accessible and reusable for future trainers or trainees.

-### Learning Management systems and google drive
+### Learning Management systems and Google drive

-Using google drive alongside an LMS can enhance the delivery and management of training materials.
+Using Google drive alongside an LMS can enhance the delivery and management of training materials.
 Google drive provides a collaborative environment for creating course materials — such as documents, presentations, and exercises — which can then be shared via a more structured LMS like Moodle or OpenEDX.
 The combination of these tools ensures that the content remains easily accessible and organized, while the LMS provides tools to track learner engagement and progress.
 Both systems support various file types and have flexible access control options, ensuring that materials remain FAIR-compliant.

-To ensure interoperability and flexibility, training materials should comply with e-learning standards. **SCORM** is a widely used standard that packages content in a way that allows it to be used across different LMS platforms. **xAPI** is a newer standard that tracks diverse learning experiences, both within and outside the LMS environment. **CMI5** combines the best aspects of SCORM and xAPI, supporting traditional LMS features while also allowing for more flexible, modern learning environments.
-These standards ensure that your content remains interoperable and reusable across different platforms and learning scenarios.
+To ensure interoperability and flexibility, training materials should comply with e-learning standards.
+[**SCORM**](https://scorm.com/scorm-explained/) (Sharable Content Object Reference Model) is one of the earliest and most widely used standards.
+It defines how online learning content and LMSs communicate with each other, for example for tracking whether a learner has completed a module or how much time they spent on it.
+SCORM packages training materials into a standardized format (usually a .zip file) that can be imported into almost any LMS.
+[**xAPI**](https://xapi.com/overview/) (Experience API), also known as Tin Can API, is a newer and more flexible standard.
+Unlike SCORM, it can track learning experiences both inside and outside an LMS, for example attending a workshop, watching a video, or participating in a simulation.
+It then stores this data in a Learning Record Store (LRS).
+[**CMI5**](https://aicc.github.io/CMI-5_Spec_Current/) builds on xAPI, combining the structure of SCORM with the versatility of xAPI.
+It supports traditional LMS functions like course launching and completion tracking while also enabling richer, modern learning experiences across various tools and devices.
+Together, these standards ensure that your content remains interoperable and reusable across different platforms and learning scenarios.

 ### GitHub and GitHub pages